iameskay/iameskay.github.io/README.md

 # iameskay.github.io

-This is my personal website where you can learn about me and view my resume and projects I have worked on.
+This is my personal website where you can find out more about me and view my resume and projects I have worked on.